Refuting Computer Literacy

 If you ask anyone who comes to mind when they think of computer literate users you will almost always get platitudes lamenting how amazing the youth are.
 “My granddaughter taught me how to use the internet.”, “My son is a wizard, I would be lost without him.”.
 But what does it mean to be savvy with digital technology?
 What happens to these prodigies when their own phones or computers breakdown or simply do not behave in a desired way?

 I would argue that this demographic is actually the most technologically dominated.
 Their expertise is measured only in memorizing the layout of graphical UI logic trees of whichever platform or [dis]service is currently dominant.
-These are conventions which shift periodically, rendering much of that surface level knowledge useless as soon as there is an inevitable changeover.
+These are conventions which shift periodically, rendering much of that surface level knowledge useless as soon as there is an inevitable reimagining of UI conventions.

 Gen Z falls for online scams more than their boomer grandparents do